mdesson/knowtify/README.md

 ## Installation

+**WARNING**: Do NOT share your executable or place it someplace you distrust.
+This project embeds the config file into the executable, anyone with the binary will be able to access your twilio token, phone numbers, and all data in the config file.

-Place file named `config.json` in the execuation location.
+1. Place file named `config.json` in the project's directory.

 ```
 {